Seeding Vitality Arts

-Aroha Philanthropies launched “Seeding Artful Aging,” a new initiative and national grant opportunity, in Spring 2016.
+Aroha Philanthropies launched “Seeding Vitality Arts” (formerly “Seeding Artful Aging”) in Spring 2016.

-As a subset of the broader field of creative aging, artful aging programs inspire and enable older adults to learn, make and share the arts in ways that are novel, complex and socially engaging.
-Successful artful aging programs are led by teaching artists whose creative process and understanding of older adults bring joy, connection, improved health and well-being, and a renewed sense of purpose to older adults in community and residential settings.
+As a subset of the broader field of creative aging, vitality arts programs inspire and enable older adults to learn, make and share the arts in ways that are novel, complex and socially engaging.
+Successful vitality arts programs are led by teaching artists whose creative process and understanding of older adults bring joy, connection, improved health and well-being, and a renewed sense of purpose to older adults in community and residential settings.

-The initiative is designed to support the development and expansion of successful artful aging programs, document their effectiveness and share that information broadly.
+The initiative is designed to support the development and expansion of successful vitality arts programs, document their effectiveness and share that information broadly.

 Through this initiative, Aroha aims to:

-- Demonstrate the power and impact of artful aging programs to a broad national audience.
+- Demonstrate the power and impact of creative aging programs to a broad national audience.

 - Encourage arts and cultural organizations to develop participatory arts education programs for older adults.